coneda/kor/README.md

     * `related_kind_id`: see parameters for `/entities.json`
     * `related_relation_name`: see parameters for `/entities.json`
     * `related_per_page`: see parameters for `/entities.json` [different max of 500]
-* `GET /entities/1/relationships.json`, or `/relationships`: returns the relationships (for that entity), returns only viewable content, returns resultset of directed relationships
+* `GET /relationships.json`: returns the relationships, returns only viewable content, returns resultset of directed relationships
     * `from_entity_id`: limits by the source entity, comma-separated
     * `to_entity_id` or `entity_id`: limits by the target entity, comma-separated
     * `relation_name`: limits by relation name, comma-separated